popolonx/MSX_STUFF/PCT-55/schematics/readme.txt

 Partial schematics for pct-55.
 Currently missing:
--some component values (some L), however L values maybe not possible to get -variable resistor (VRxxx) ohm values
+-some L component values (only few)
--tuner box schematics (will not be made)
+-coil winding ratios for transformers T351, T501 and Flyback -exact coil connections related to pins in T501 and Flyback transformers -tuner box schematics (will not be made)

 May have errors in drawn schematics...